Unifying Causal Representation Learning with the Invariance Principle: Related Works

 which gives rise to a non-trivial distributional invariance property~\pcref{defn:invariance_projector}.
 Note that the invariance partition $A_t$ could vary across different time steps, providing a set of invariance properties $\iotaset :=\{\iota_t: \RR^{|A_t|} \to \Mcal_t\}_{t=1}^T$, indexed by time $t$.
-Given by~\cref{thm:ID_from_multi_sets}, all invariant partitions $\zb^t_{A_t}$ can be block-identified; furthermore, the complementary variant partition can also be identified under an invertible encoder and mutual independence within $\zb^t$~\pcref{prop:id-variant-indep}, aligning with the identification results without instantaneous effect~\citep{lippe2022citris,yao2022learningtemporallycausallatent,lachapelle2022disentanglement,lachapelle2024disentanglement}.
+Given by~\cref{thm:ID_from_multi_sets}, all invariant partitions $\zb^t_{A_t}$ can be block-identified; furthermore, as shown in~\cref{prop:id-variant-indep}, the complementary variant partition can also be identified under an invertible encoder and mutual independence within $\zb^t$ (here conditioning on the previous time step $\zb^{t-1}$).
+This result aligns with the identification results without instantaneous effect, i.e. there is no causal link between variables at the same time step~\citep{lippe2022citris,yao2022learningtemporallycausallatent,lachapelle2022disentanglement,lachapelle2024disentanglement}.
 On the other hand, temporal causal variables with instantaneous effects are shown to be identifiable \emph{only if} ``instantaneous parents'' (i.e., nodes affecting other nodes instantaneously) are cut by actions~\citep{lippe2022causal}, reducing to the setting without instantaneous effect where the latent components at $t$ are mutually independent.
 Upon invariance, more fine-grained latent variable identification results, such as element-wise identifiability, can be obtained by incorporating additional technical assumptions, such as the sparse mechanism shift~\citep{lachapelle2022disentanglement,lachapelle2024disentanglement,li2024identification} and parametric latent causal model~\citep{yao2022learningtemporallycausallatent,klindt2021towards,khemakhem2020ice}.